SunVox: Misc

-modules that do not fit into the two categories above are located in misc.
-They are generally used for modifying control or midi signal, such as multiCtl (controller multiple controller at different module), multisynth (sending midi signal to multiple synths), sound2ctl (converting audio signal into control signal for controllers), and feedback (the only way for doing feedback loop in SunVox).
-MetaModule is notable in this category because this loads another SunVox project within the current project as a module, which is useful for loading multiple SunVox project at once, or designing customized synth and effect modules.
+Modules that do not fit into the two categories above are located in misc.
+They are generally used for modifying control or MIDI signal, such as MultiCtl (controller multiple controller at different module), MultiSynth (sending MIDI signal to multiple synths), Sound2Ctl (converting audio signal into control signal for controllers), and feedback (the only way for doing feedback loop in SunVox).
+MetaModule is notable in this category because this loads another SunVox project within the current project as a module, which is useful for loading multiple SunVox projects at once, or designing customized synth and effect modules.

 Controller View

-Located at the left side of the screen, controller view list all the control at the selected module at the module view; user can manipulate the controller to change the sound of a module, and you can also assign automation into a pattern by shift-clicking a controller.
+Located at the left side of the screen, the controller view list all the controls for the selected module at the module view; users can manipulate the controller to change the sound of a module, and one can also assign automation into a pattern by shift-clicking a controller.
 The controller also have options for mute, solo or bypass the module, to ignore some of the sound during sound design.
 If the controller list is too long, the V option can display the controller in one, two or four columns, reducing the length of controller for complex MetaModule or FMX.